Background pattern

 Consult your doctor or pharmacist before starting to use this medicine if:

-- You have ever had brain damage due to a stroke or other brain injury
+• You have had brain damage due to a stroke or other brain injury

-- You have what is known as "glucose-6-phosphate dehydrogenase deficiency", as you may be prone to severe blood problems when taking this medicine
+• You have what is known as "glucose-6-phosphate dehydrogenase deficiency", as you may be prone to having serious blood problems when taking this medicine

-- You have ever had heart problems: be cautious when using this type of medicine if you were born with, or have a family history of, prolonged QT interval (seen on an electrocardiogram (ECG), a graphical representation of the heart's electrical activity), have an imbalance of electrolytes in your blood (especially low levels of potassium or magnesium in your blood), have a slow heart rate (called bradycardia), have a weak heart (heart failure), have a history of heart attack (myocardial infarction), if you are a woman or an older person, or are taking other medicines that may cause abnormal changes in the ECG (see section "Taking levofloxacin with other medicines")
+• You have ever had heart problems: caution should be exercised when using this type of medicine, if you were born with, or have a family history of prolonged QT interval (seen on an electrocardiogram (ECG), a graphical representation of the heart's electrical activity), have an imbalance in blood salt levels (especially low potassium or magnesium levels in the blood), have a slow heart rate (bradycardia), have a weak heart (heart failure), have a history of heart attack (myocardial infarction), if you are a woman or an elderly person or are taking other medicines that may cause abnormal changes in the ECG (see section "Taking levofloxacin with other medicines")

-- If you have been diagnosed with an enlarged or "bulge" of a large blood vessel (aortic aneurysm or aneurysm of a large peripheral vessel)
+• If you have been diagnosed with an aneurysm of a large blood vessel (aortic aneurysm or large peripheral vessel aneurysm)

-- If you have ever had a previous episode of aortic dissection (tear in the wall of the aorta)
+• If you have had a previous episode of aortic dissection (tear in the aortic wall)

-- If you have been diagnosed with heart valve insufficiency (regurgitation of heart valves)
+• If you have been diagnosed with heart valve insufficiency (regurgitation of the heart valves).

-- If you have a family history of aortic dissection or aneurysm, congenital heart valve disease, or other risk factors or predisposing conditions (e.g., connective tissue disorders such as Marfan syndrome or Ehlers-Danlos vascular syndrome, Turner syndrome, or Sjögren's syndrome (an autoimmune inflammatory disease), or vascular disorders such as Takayasu arteritis, giant cell arteritis, Behçet's disease, hypertension, known atherosclerosis, rheumatoid arthritis (a joint disease), or endocarditis (a heart infection))
+• If you have a family history of aortic dissection or aneurysm, congenital heart valve disease, or other risk factors or predisposing disorders (e.g., connective tissue disorders such as Marfan syndrome or Ehlers-Danlos vascular syndrome, Turner syndrome, or Sjögren's syndrome (an autoimmune inflammatory disease), or vascular disorders such as Takayasu arteritis, giant cell arteritis, Behçet's disease, hypertension, atherosclerosis, rheumatoid arthritis (a joint disease), or endocarditis (a heart infection)).

-- If you have ever developed a severe skin rash or skin peeling, blisters, and/or mouth sores after taking levofloxacino.
+• If you have ever developed a severe skin rash or peeling of the skin, blisters, and/or sores in the mouth after taking levofloxacin.

 Severe skin reactions

-Severe skin reactions, including Stevens-Johnson syndrome, toxic epidermal necrolysis (TEN), and drug reaction with eosinophilia and systemic symptoms (DRESS), have been reported with the use of levofloxacino.
+Severe skin reactions have been reported, including Stevens-Johnson syndrome, toxic epidermal necrolysis (TEN), and drug reaction with eosinophilia and systemic symptoms (DRESS) with the use of levofloxacin.

-• SJS/TEN may initially appear on the trunk as red, ring-shaped spots or circular patches often with blisters in the center.
-They may also appear on the mouth, throat, nose, genitals, and eyes (red, swollen eyes).
-These severe skin reactions often precede widespread skin peeling and potentially life-threatening or fatal complications.
+• SJS/TEN may initially appear on the trunk as reddish targets or circular patches often with blisters in the center.
+They can also appear as ulcers in the mouth, throat, nose, genitals, and eyes (red and swollen eyes).
+These severe skin rashes are often preceded by fever and/or flu-like symptoms.
+The rashes can progress to widespread skin peeling and life-threatening or fatal complications.

-• DRESS initially presents with symptoms similar to the flu and a rash on the face, followed by a more widespread rash with elevated body temperature, elevated liver enzymes on blood tests, and an increase in a type of white blood cell (eosinophilia) and swollen lymph nodes.
+• DRESS is initially manifested with flu-like symptoms and a rash on the face, followed by a more widespread rash with elevated body temperature, elevated liver enzymes observed in blood tests, and an increase in a type of white blood cell in the blood (eosinophilia) and swollen lymph nodes.

-If you develop a severe skin reaction or any of these symptoms, stop taking levofloxacino and seek medical attention immediately.
+If you develop a severe rash or any of these skin symptoms, stop taking levofloxacin and contact your doctor or seek immediate medical attention.

-Do not take fluoroquinolone or quinolone antibiotics, including this medicine, if you have had a severe reaction to a quinolone or fluoroquinolone in the past.
-If this is the case, inform your doctor as soon as possible.
+Do not take antibacterial medicines that contain fluoroquinolones or quinolones, including this medicine, if you have experienced any severe side effect in the past when taking a quinolone or fluoroquinolone.
+If this is the case, you should inform your doctor as soon as possible.

 While taking your medicine: